rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/host-malloc-extension.rst

 modify their source to get the additional performance boost resulting from zero copy.

-OpenCL subbuffers created from OpenCL buffers defined with CL_MEM_USE_HOST_PTR and a supplied pointer orignating from __malloc_ddr, will also benefit from the underlying subbuffer memory residing in :ref:`CMEM<CMEM>`.
+OpenCL subbuffers created from OpenCL buffers defined with CL_MEM_USE_HOST_PTR and a supplied pointer originating from __malloc_ddr, will also benefit from the underlying subbuffer memory residing in :ref:`CMEM<CMEM>`.

 ..
 Important::